Skip to content

 Personal Gear

-Essential: - Offshore foul weather gear (jacket + trousers, not just a spray top) - Harness with tether - 2-meter and 1-meter tethers if you have them - Non-slip sailing boots (not sneakers) - Lifejacket (automatically inflating offshore type) - Personal EPIRB or PLB (strongly recommended) - Headlamp with red light mode - Multiple layers - it will be cold at night in the Stream - Seasickness medication (Bonine, Dramamine, or prescription Scopolamine patch - start it 12h before departure)
+Essential: - Offshore foul weather gear (jacket + trousers — not just a spray top) - Harness with 2 m and 1 m tethers - Non-slip sailing boots - Lifejacket (auto-inflating offshore type) - Personal EPIRB or PLB (strongly recommended) - Headlamp with red mode - Multiple layers — cold at night in the Stream - Seasickness medication (Bonine, Dramamine, or Scopolamine patch — start 12 h before departure)

 Key Contacts